Huge mobile phone bills while travelling in the EU will soon be a thing of the past.

 However, given the chaos that would arise if these rules were to magically disappear, the UK government has decided, for the meantime, to keep them.
 All current EU regulations will be incorporated via an Act of Parliament, known as the Great Repeal b Bill, which will be a giant piece of legislation that Britain is free to amend.
 So on the face of it, on the day that the UK leaves the EU, the roaming regulations regime that currently stands in Britain will remain in place.

 For this position to change, the UK Government would need to subsequently repeal the roaming regulations.
 And, unpopular as this would be, it might well be seen as a good idea in some quarters.
 The opportunity to unburden British business from the dead hand of Brussels bureaucrats has long been touted as one of the great freedoms which leaving the EU will deliver.

-However there is also a more pragmatic argument in favour of removing the regulations.
+However, there is also a more pragmatic argument in favor of removing the regulations.
 Underpinning the consumer regulations are EU rules governing the rates that operators charge each other when their subscribers roam.
-These rules would also cease to apply post Brexit and UK mobile operators could face ‘unfair’ increases to these wholesale tariffs.
-This in turn would make the provision of free EU roaming unsustainable.
+These rules would also cease to apply post-Brexit and UK mobile operators could face ‘unfair’ increases to these wholesale tariffs.
+This, in turn, would make the provision of free EU roaming unsustainable.

 And finally, telcos would no doubt argue that the removal of ‘legacy’ regulations would allow them to create mobile packages better tailored to the needs of UK residents in a post-Brexit world.